 French mortgages to limit property wealth tax

 As a French resident or a non-resident, it may be in your interest to use a mortgage - even if you have sufficient capital.
 You are only liable to the new property wealth tax (IFI) on the NET value of your French property - less any loans DIRECTLY associated.
 In order to prove the association, the loan should be registered as an “hypothèque”.
 Loans recorded in the purchase deed are generally also considered as deductible.

 Please note that loans from family members (or from yourself if the property is held via a company such as an SCI) are not deductible for IFI wealth tax purposes unless you can prove the reality of the loan including regular repayments.

 Interest only loans are only partially deductible for IFI wealth tax purposes - so as to bring no significant advantage compared to equivalent repayment loans.

 Unfortunately some banks may charge more for the mortgage than the property wealth tax itself.
 It is therefore important to negotiate, calculate the tax saved - and plan carefully how to invest the “unused” capital.
 You should ensure that the purpose of any action taken is to increase your wealth - and not simply to avoid taxes.

 As a French resident, any “unused” financial capital should normally be invested into an Assurance Vie providing appropriate tax efficiency and access to a guaranteed low-risk Fonds en Euros.

-If you require assistance, please outline your requiremenets and we will put you in touch with the mortgage expert we consider best suited to your particular needs.
+If you require assistance, please outline your requirements and we will put you in touch with the mortgage expert we consider best suited to your particular needs.